 Nan Lian Garden

-This splendid Tang-style garden connected to Chi Lin Nunnery is adorned with a pagoda, tea pavilion, koi pond, Buddhist pines, and...
+This Tang-style garden connected to Chi Lin Nunnery is embellished with a golden pagoda, a tea pavilion, a koi pond, and an interesting...

 An explosion of colourful pillars, roofs, lattice work, flowers and incense, this busy temple is a destination for all walks of Hong Kong society, from pensioners and businesspeople to parents and young professionals.